 Larry Colley: "I have always wanted to own my own business; it has always been my dream.
 After being a leader in the Army for so many years, it is hard not to be in charge and mentor others."

 Military.com: How would you describe the current climate for veterans who are looking to become business owners?
 What are the opportunities and challenges?

-Military.com: As someone new to owning a business, what are some of the skills you learned in the military that have helped you so far?
+Military.com: As someone new to owning a business, what are some skills you learned in the military that have helped you so far?
 Are there new skills you've had to pick up?

-Military.com: Can you talk about how the Boost a Hero program came about, and your participation in it?
+Military.com: Can you talk about how the Boost a Hero program came about, including your participation in it?

 Military.com: How are Boost a Hero candidates selected?